werbhelius/MoreType/README.md

 ## Feature
 ### Multi Register: Register one2more ViewType

-Usually data and view are one-to-one relationships, like Feeds list, MoreType alse provide Multi Register like IM list, one data to Many views, MoreType can do it easily.
+Usually data and view are one-to-one relationships, like Feeds list, MoreType alse provide Multi Register like IM list, one data to Many views, MoreType can do it easily.

 ```kotlin
 adapter.register(TitleViewType())